darccio/zas/README.md

         +-- index.md
         +-- faq.md

-Your .zas.yml will look like this for Russian (ru):
+Your .zas.yml will look like this, i.e. for Russian (ru):

     language: ru